AndrewB82/web-home-automation-remote/README.md

 2. Migration of remaining functions from using [ONKYO-eISCP package](https://github.com/miracle2k/onkyo-eiscp) to [eISCP Node module](https://github.com/tillbaks/node-eiscp) by and credited to [@tillbaks](https://github.com/tillbaks).
 3. Project rewriting and code optimization.
 4. Translation of the GUI from Polish to English.
-5. HUE API user creation.
+5. Philips Hue API user creation.